serenorg/serendb/docs/rfcs/035-safekeeper-dynamic-membership-change.md

   (and returns them in response to cplane) only when it is set to true.
 - control_plane [see above](storage_controller-<->-control-plane interface-and-changes)
-  prefixes `neon.safekeepers` GUC with generation number.
+  prefixes `serendb.safekeepers` GUC with generation number.
 When it is 0 (or prefix not present at all), walproposer behaves as currently, committing on the provided safekeeper list -- generations are disabled.
   If it is non 0 it follows this RFC rules.